Do you feel like you're not paid enough money for the work you do? If you do, you're not alone.

 Document Your Value

 Research compensation and salary trends for your field through surveys by professional organizations, data on average salary increases, online salary tools, and informal dialogue with professional colleagues.

-Once you can document the value that you have added to your employer and established what you’re worth in the marketplace, it's time to ask your supervisor to schedule a meeting to discuss your salary.
+Once you can document the value that you have added to your employer and establish what you’re worth in the marketplace, it's time to ask your supervisor to schedule a meeting to discuss your salary.
 This might occur naturally at the end of an already scheduled meeting for your performance review.

 TIP: If you're asking your manager for a meeting specifically to talk about salary, mention it when you request the meeting.